twalpole/apparition/README.md

 Apparition is a driver for [Capybara](https://github.com/jnicklas/capybara).
 It allows you to run your Capybara tests in the Chrome browser via CDP (no selenium or chromedriver needed) in a headless or headed configuration.
-It started as a fork of Poltergeist and attempts to maintain as much compatibility with the Poltergeist API as possible, with the thought to add a capybara-webkit compatibility wrapper at some future point in time.
+It started as a fork of Poltergeist and attempts to maintain as much compatibility with the Poltergeist API as possible.
+Implementing the `capybara-webkit` specific driver methods has also begun.

 ## Getting help ##